The Ultimate Guide To Creating A Digital Design Portfolio

 Kronk, a graphic designer from Johannesburg, South Africa, has created bold and original works for brands and companies.
 He has the specialty to infuse his personal experiences that gives life to his artworks.
 Also, it makes you remember it intact after you’ve seen it.
 He and his team specialize in story designing and comic-like illustration.

 Yurko Gutsulyak is a Ukrainian graphic designer from Kyiv.
 He has been in the design industry since 2000.
 He owns the Gutsulyak.Studio in Kyiv, which has got him laurels.
 One of his great works includes the curation of the Cyrillic font that turned heads.
 He also worked on Kozel beer (limited edition tin), which grabbed many beer lovers’ attention.

 Another popular social media network for designers and artists is Dribbble.
 You can find some of the most talented designers who could be great inspirations to start your portfolio.
 Dribbble has an invite-only membership system that helps you maintain a high level of quality.

 Leo Leung has a whopping 15k plus followers on Dribbble.
 When you look at his profile, you will know why he makes this list.
 He has a keen eye for web and app designing and is a pro in motion graphics.
-Also, it emerges top-notch in front end development.
-He showcases his love for motion design with smooth animated GIFs that quickly grabs your attention.
+Also, it emerges as top-notch in front-end development.
+He showcases his love for motion design with smooth animated GIFs that quickly grab your attention.

-Cosmin Capitanu is a Romanian freelance web/graphic designer and an architect.
+Cosmin Capitanu is a Romanian freelance web/graphic designer and architect.
 He also has a massive 62k plus followers.
-He has his style and elegance on each design, which is worth marveling repeatedly.
+He has his style and elegance in each design, which is worth marveling at repeatedly.
 He plays with colors and keeps trying new techniques to elevate his creativity.